Pick the Best Blender for You!

 - How big of batches do you want to make at one time?
 Do you have to blend for your family or friends?

 - How silky do you want your smoothies to be?
-Do you want your blender drink recipes without the frozen fruit chunks?
-Would you like to make creamy chocolate nut smoothies?
+Do you want your smoothies without the frozen fruit chunks and ice crystals?
+Would you like to make creamy chocolate nut smoothies with no gritty texture?

-But if you are or inspire to be a smoothie enthusiast, I would highly recommend a higher end blender.
-It just wouldn’t make sense for you to purchase a low quality blender, when you would be required to replace it within months.
+But if you currently are or inspire to be a smoothie enthusiast, I would highly recommend a higher end blender.
+It just wouldn’t make sense for you to purchase a low quality blender, when you would be required to replace it within a year.
 Plus, you will not be impressed with the smoothies that a cheap blender will provide.

 If you are using the blender just for yourself, you can get away with a smaller container.
-On the other hand, if you get a small container and you have a several mouths that crave smoothies, you will be making several batches of smoothies.
+On the other hand, if you get a smaller blender and have multiple people in your home... you will be making several batches of smoothies.
 That will wear you out and take a toll on your blender.

 Your Budget for a Blender

 I understand that people have a hard time paying a little bit more for a higher quality blender.
-But if you go to Starbucks or Jamba Juice three times per week, you spend almost $800 in a year!
-Buying a $400 dollar blender can save money within 6 months.
+But if you alone go to Starbucks or Jamba Juice three times per week, you spend almost $936 in a year!
+If you have a family of 5 like me... that's $4680!
+Buying a $500 dollar blender can save money within a few months.

 Another plus of blending at home is that you know exactly what is in your smoothie!
-No mysterious powders, refined sugar and syrups!
-And you do not have to pay 75 cents for a 1 tsp of flaxseed.
+No mysterious powders, less sugars and fillers!
+And you do not have to pay an extra $1 for a 1 tsp of flaxseed to be added to your order.
 It is much cheaper to buy your own seeds.

 When shopping for your blender, keep in mind that higher price does not mean better blender.
-That is usually the way to rate blenders, but there are some high priced blenders that should be classified at a lower level.
+That is usually is the way to rate blenders... but there are some high priced blenders that should be classified at a lower level.

 Have an idea of what kind of blender you want?
 Great!
 Now that you have an idea of the purpose and price for your blender, I can show you some blenders that just might fit your needs.